Introductory interest rates explained

 You can keep track by checking:

-• Your account terms and conditions – these are issued after your application is approved, or if the terms of your account have changed, so make sure you check the latest version.
+• Your account terms and conditions include details of the rates we agreed when your application was approved.
+We’ll issue new versions of these documents if your account terms and conditions change.
+So, make sure you check the latest version.

 Have you been charged correctly?